 You may wonder, how can someone who lost someone close to them in the fight against COVID-19 experience a new beginning?
 How can someone who lost their financial security due to the pandemic have a new beginning?
 How can someone who has experienced trauma and still has painful memories rise above and walk into a new beginning?
 Is it possible to have a fresh start in this new year, or is this idea of a new beginning an illusion?

-The solution to these difficult questions is very complicated.
-Maybe this is why people are feeling stuck and cannot wrap their minds around a new beginning, even though they are “celebrating” a new year.
+The answer to these difficult questions is very complicated.
+Maybe this is why people feel stuck and cannot wrap their minds around a new beginning, even though they are “celebrating” a new year.
 They seek closure to have a fresh start but don’t know how to find it after their losses.

 - Do not seek closure, but healing (Psalm 34:18).
 You can heal without closure, even though you may have to carry some pain as you enter a new year.
 One day, God will bring closure to the pain of this world.
 For now, allow God to heal your heart and mind.